What to Expect for Wisdom Teeth Removal

 • A little skin discoloration or bruising is normal.
 You may experience some pain or discomfort for a few days after the surgery, but your surgeon will be able to prescribe an appropriate pain medication.

-• You’ll need to keep that area of your mouth clean and free of food debris until gums have fully healed.
+• You’ll need to keep that area of your mouth clean and free of food debris until your gums have fully healed.

 • You should be back to normal in just a few days.

 Keep in mind each surgical experience is different so it’s best to ask your dentist or oral surgeon for an overview of the procedure.
-He/she will be able to speak about your particular case much more in depth.
+He/she will be able to speak about your particular case much more in-depth.

 Previous articleTooth Grinding & How to Stop It